-Questions with a common theme will be selected and answered comprehensively
+will be selected and answered comprehensively by our Distinguished Faculty

-by our Distinguished Faculty members.
-Previously answered questions will be
+members.
+Previously answered questions will be archived for your reference.

 To view archived responses, click here.

-How does testosterone therapy affect cardiovascular risk?
+How does vpscogni_TUusererone therapy affect cardiovascular risk?

 Response by Ridwan Shabsigh, MD, Posted 07/05/07